checksum

 checksum hashing progress fair zipping along

 Even on my old desktop (a lowly 1.3GHz, where checksum was initially developed) it would rip through a 100MB file in under one second.
-Hashing your average album is instantaneous.
-With right-click convenience, intelligent recursion and synchronization, full automization, and crazy-fast hashing speeds, digital fingerprinting is no longer a chore; it's a joy!
+The latest checksum can crunch data faster than any hard drive or even SSD can supply it.
+Hashing your average album or TV episode is instantaneous.

 Okay, I'm getting carried away, but seriously, this is how hashing was always meant to be.